pirate-lofy/car-driving/README.md

   1. python 3.x - you can find documentations here (https://docs.python.org/)
   2. openCV -     you can find documentation here (https://docs.opencv.org/)
   3. pyGame -     you can find documentation here (https://www.pygame.org/docs/)

+# Things to know
+object detection module uses a pre-trained cascade for openCV.
+You can find
+more about cascades here (https://docs.opencv.org/3.4.1/d7/d8b/tutorial_py_face_detection.html)